 Looking for some culture on your trip to Bournemouth?
 Detour up the nearby East Cliff slope towards the Russell-Cotes Museum and Gallery, a fascinating and exotic seaside villa perched on the cliff top, filled with beautiful objects from the Victorian owners’ world travels.
 There are often art exhibitions, and you’ll find a welcoming café for warming refreshments.

 Once you’re back on the promenade, continue walking straight until you reach Boscombe Pier.
 If you’re feeling full of energy you can do it all again in the opposite direction, or alternatively hop on the 1a bus from the Boscombe Gardens stop back to Bournemouth.

 If you’re planning on staying in Bournemouth for a few days this year, gain inspiration for your itinerary with our guide on things to do in Bournemouth.

 CrossCountry has services running throughout the year to Bournemouth from all over the country.
-Whenever you plan your visit, remember to buy an Advance ticket to CrossCountry using our Train Tickets app.
+Whenever you plan your visit, remember to buy an Advance ticket to CrossCountry using our CrossCountry app.